jonathanfox5/gogadget/README.md

   - Include automatic translations of sentences and definitions of words.
   - Can be built for an individual episode or a whole season.
 - Create word frequency analyses for priming purposes.
-- One click installer for Windows and simple installation steps for macOS and Linux.
+- [One click installer](https://github.com/jonathanfox5/gogadget/releases/) for Windows and [simple installation steps](https://jonathanfox5.github.io/gogadget/getting_started/installation/) for macOS and Linux.
 - Ability to save defaults so that commands can be kept as short and memorable as possible.
-- It supports 19 languages fully with partial support for many more.
+- It supports 19 [languages](https://jonathanfox5.github.io/gogadget/getting_started/supported_languages/) fully with partial support for many more.
 - Once you have installed the resources for your language, all modules apart from `gogadget download` are fully offline.
 This makes it useful for travelling or processing personal conversations as there is no server involved.

-## Example Commands
+## Example commands

 You may prefer to watch the [Youtube Tutorial](https://jonathanfox5.github.io/gogadget/getting_started/video_tutorial/) for demonstrations of the features, including configuration for more advanced users.